 5. “Roll with the punches.”

 There are many variations to this one, like “get over it”, “suck it up” and “toughen up”.
 You’re conveying that you think I’m weak, just because I don’t accept things and move on as quickly as you do.
-Some days, I truly wish I could, but that’s not how I function, so instead I must acknowledge and process my emotions in due time.
+Some days, I truly wish I could, but that’s not how I function.
+It naturally takes me longer to process feelings and information, so you’ll have to wait.

 6. “I didn’t tell you because I knew you’d get upset.”